-“Our Father in heaven”: Connect with God relationally.
+Our Father in heaven: Connect with God relationally.

-“Hallowed be Your Name”: Worship God.
+Hallowed be Your Name: Worship God.

-“Your Kingdom come, your will be done, on earth as it is in heaven”: Pray His agenda for your life, acknowledging that His plans are better than our own.
+Your Kingdom come, your will be done, on earth as it is in heaven: Pray His agenda for your life, acknowledging that His plans are better than our own.

-Give us today our daily bread”: Ask God for the things you need.
+Give us today our daily bread: Ask God for the things you need.

-“Forgive us our debts, as we also have forgiven our debtors”: Acknowledge & ask forgiveness of your sins, and forgive others who have wronged you.
+Forgive us our debts, as we also have forgiven our debtors: Acknowledge and ask forgiveness for your sins, and forgive others who have wronged you.

-“Lead us not into temptation, but deliver us from the evil one”: Ask for His help in being victorious over sin and temptation and request his protection from the devil’s attacks.
+Lead us not into temptation, but deliver us from the evil one: Ask for His help in being victorious over sin and temptation, and request His protection from the attacks of the enemy.

-“For yours is the Kingdom and the power and the glory forever.”: Express faith in God, His power and abilities.
+For yours is the Kingdom and the power and the glory forever: Proclaim faith in God, and place your trust in His power and leadership.

-Bible Reading Plans
+Bible Reading Plan